 5. To reheat: Allow to cool, then cover and refrigerate.
 The skin will wrinkle and soften.
 Preheat oven to 200C/390F.
 Spread wings out on tray, skin side up, and bake for 5 to 8 minutes or until the skin puffs up so the wrinkles smooth out and becomes crisp again.

-Nutrition for just the crispy baked wings (left) and including the hot sauce (right), both assuming 8 servings.
+Nutrition for just Oven Baked Buffalo Wings (left) and including the hot sauce (right), both assuming 8 servings.
 Note that the wings have been adjusted to reflect the amount of fat that is rendered out (I measured the fat I poured off the tray ).